david-lev/pywa/docs/source/content/flows/overview.rst

     You can use Flows to book appointments, browse products, collect customer feedback, get new sales leads, or anything else where structured communication is more natural or comfortable for your customers.

-When you reading the official docs it's looks very intimidating, but in fact it's quite simple (by PyWa 😉).

 The Flows are separated into 4 parts:

 - Creating Flow
 - Sending Flow
-- Handling Flow requests and responding to them (Only for dynamic flow)
+- Handling Flow requests and responding to them (Only for dynamic flows)
-- Getting Flow Completion message
+- Getting Flow Completion

 Creating Flow
 -------------